Consensus decision-making sits just on the edge of groupthink, and it's the best way to keep the best brain power ... away from the team.

 No decision should ever wait for a meeting.
 If a meeting absolutely has to happen before a decision should be made, then the meeting should be scheduled immediately.

-Page’s goal: Eliminate the existing culture of concensus.
+Page’s goal: Eliminate the existing culture of consensus.

 Wait… what’s wrong with consensus decision making?